 I have seen some people complain about the notifications being slow, but this may be a flaw with some smartphones rather than the system itself.
 For example, my wife’s phone will alert her within seconds of the motion detection while mine will sometimes lag.
 After looking into this issue I found that LG phones frequently have this issue.
 On the iPads, the alert is fast and reliable.

 Bang For The Buck

 Blink was far more cost-effective and cheaper than the Arlo Pro.
 Arlo Pro was just priced way higher.
-After a power outage, the Blink XT would reconnect quickly and immediately sync back up with the base station.
+After a power outage, the Blink XT2 would reconnect quickly and immediately sync back up with the base station.

 For the Arlo Pro, there was some trial-and-error process which required multiple resets to the base station or even the router/modem.
-I would strongly suggest that whether you are buying a camera for inside or outside get the Blink XT outdoor model.
+I would strongly suggest that whether you are buying a camera for inside or outside get the Blink XT2 outdoor model.

 - The system is reasonably priced.